Bmj25/Lost_Revenant_Hobbies/README.md

     4) Bootstrap and W3School for style and HTML instructions.

     5) Games Workshop and Giphy for the LOTR/40K themed GIFs embeded on the About Me page.
 The GIFs are not mine nor do they represent any of my design.
 All rights to them!

+    6) Tagindex.net for the code for pading margins on ul items.